seyerjo/fa2trakt/README.md

     - Enable "Developer mode".
     - Click "Load unpacked" and select the root folder of the repository (where `manifest.json` is located).

-For more detailed development environment setup instructions and prerequisites, please refer to [setup_and_installation.md](./docs/07_setup_and_installation.md).
+For more detailed development environment setup instructions and prerequisites, please refer to [Setup and Installation.md](./docs/07_setup_and_installation.md).

 ## Usage 🎬